firstmoversadvantage/fma-ruby-on-rails-template/README.md

 - Perform a 'find all' to look for 'fmaprivacy' and 'fmadata'.
 Modify those values as needed.
-- You will also need to go through the views to remove/change some of the current boiler plate.
-This template was originally created for FMAprivacy, so the privacy policies, etc. will require some changes.
+- You will also need to go through the views to remove/change some of the current boiler plate, logo, etc.
 - This template is configured for the free version of Sidekiq.
 Review the Gemfile and config/routes.rb files if you are using Sidekiq Pro.
 - Change the name of the application in `config/application.rb`.
 Change